 Occasionally ratepayers mistake the valuation notice for a demand for payment of rates.
 The Assessor is not involved in the levy and collection of rates.
 To determine the rates payable, the rateable value is normally multiplied by the rate poundage and may also be subject to relevant reliefs.
 The national rate poundage is set by the Scottish Government and details of the rate poundage and reliefs can be found on the Scottish Government Website.
 The actual levy and collection of rates is carried out by the local councils; Aberdeen City Council, Aberdeenshire Council and Moray Council

-Apart from updating rateable values at revaluations, the Assessor also amends values of existing properties that are altered, extended or subject to other material change of circumstances, and values new properties that are built.
-In these cases, the rateable values are still based on the levels of value that prevailed at 1 April 2015.
-This date is known as the Tone Date for the 2017 Valuation Roll.
+Apart from updating rateable values at revaluations, the Assessor also amends values of existing properties that are altered, extended or subject to other material change of circumstance, and values new properties that are built.
+In these cases, the rateable values are still based on the levels of value that prevailed at 1 April 2022.
+This date is known as the Tone Date for the 2023 Valuation Roll.